 These premises contain three plain NONENTITIES (constrained optimization, rational expectations, equilibrium) and therefore are forever unacceptable.
-Being incompetent scientists, though, most economists swallowed this inane stuff hook, line and sinker from Jevons/Walras/Menger onward to DSGE.
+Being incompetent scientists, though, most economists swallowed this inane stuff hook, line, and sinker from Jevons/Walras/Menger onward to DSGE.

 Every theory/model that contains just one NONENTITY is scientifically worthless.

 What has to be realized in addition is that false premises require a pigtail of false auxiliary assumptions.
 So, in order to be applicable, constrained optimization requires the auxiliary assumption of a production function with decreasing returns.
-Thus, a silly behavioral assumption determines the physical properties of production in the upside-down world of standard economics.
+Thus, a silly behavioral assumption determines the physical specifics of production in the upside-down world of standard economics.

 One auxiliary assumption that is clearly at odds with reality is zero-profit.

 “The zero profit attributed to perfect competition does not arise from perfect competition at all, but merely from the assumption that aggregate profit is zero.”
 (Murad)

 “… since it is impossible to have an economy where everyone is making profits.
 Aggregate profit for an entire (closed) economy must be zero, hence if any firm is making profits, some other firm must be making losses.”
 (Boland)

 “Wherever entrepreneurs make profits … they expand production; wherever they incur losses, production is contracted.
 In equilibrium, therefore, there are neither profits nor losses.
 Walras thus created the abstraction of the zero-profit entrepreneur under perfect competition.”
 (Niehans)

 “Profit theory has long been regarded as one of the more unsatisfactory branches of economics. . . .
 One reason for this is that economists have not asked the right questions about profit.”
 (Murad)